Jean Earle

-Jean Earle (1909-2002) was a British poet known for her prolific work during the last two decades of her life.
+Jean Earle (1909–2002) was a British poet known for her prolific work during the last two decades of her life.

 Earle was born in Bristol but brought up in the Rhondda Valley in South Wales and lived as an adult in Carmarthenshire, saying in an interview that in spite of her birthplace she felt more Welsh than English.
-Her first collection of poems A Trial of Strength (1980) was published when she was already in her seventies, but she went on to publish five more volumes of poetry before her death at the age of 93, including The Bed of Memory, which the Arts Council of Wales shortlisted for its Wales Book of the Year award in 2002.
+Her first collection of poems A Trial of Strength (1980) was published when she was already in her seventies.
+Before her death at the age of 93, she went on to publish five more volumes of poetry, including The Bed of Memory, which the Arts Council of Wales shortlisted for its Wales Book of the Year award in 2002.